We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Building your own pallet sofa can be super fun and easy project that will help you bring a colourful, personal touch to your outdoor space.
 Simple to build, a pallet sofa will look great on your patio or grass and will provide a sweet, comfortable place to sit and enjoy the sun.
 Whether you’re a seasoned DIY hobbyist or just starting out, we’re sure that by following this guide, you’ll have your very own stylish sofa in no time.

-- Paint: Specifically formulated for outdoor use, we really recommend Rust-Oleum’s Garden Paint.
-Available in 110 colours.
-You’ll be able to find the perfect shade to paint your sofa with, whether you choose just one solid colour or go for multiple colours across the whole thing.
+Paint: Specifically formulated for outdoor use, we really recommend Rust-Oleum’s Garden Paint.
+It's available in 110 colours so you’ll be able to find the perfect shade to paint your sofa with, whether you choose just one solid colour or go for multiple colours across the whole thing.

 Now your outdoor sofa is finished, push it back against a wall or fence to create the perfect seating spot.
 Perhaps pick up a new patio table or some outdoor lighting to help really highlight your finished project!